agude/agude.github.io/_posts/2023-04-12-good_uses_for_large_language_mo_models.md

 image: files/chatgpt/00259-1343806484-A_drawing_of_a_cute_robot_color_writing_with_a_pen_sitting_at_a_desk.jpg
 hide_lead_image: False
 image_alt: >
-    'A colorful illustration of a two robots sitting at a desk with with empty paper and books infront of them.
+    A colorful illustration of a two robots sitting at a desk with with empty paper and books infront of them.
 One is holding a pencil.
 Generated with stable diffusion.
 Prompt: A drawing of a cute robot, color, writing with a pen, sitting at a desk